-Atoosa is an active member of the Loudoun community, where she has lived for over a fourteen years with her husband and son.
-Appointed by the Loudoun County Board of Supervisors, she serves on the Community Policy and Management Team, which administers services provided to at-risk youth and families.
+Atoosa is an active member of the Loudoun community, where she has lived for nearly 20 years with her husband and son.
+Appointed by the Loudoun County Board of Supervisors, she serves on the Community Policy and Management Team, which administers services to at-risk youth and families.
 Atoosa volunteers for LINK Against Hunger and as a merit badge counselor for her son’s Boy Scouts of America troop.

 Atoosa pairs her vision with a strong belief that the integrity of our community depends on each member participating in their own government, leading to her decision to run as the Algonkian representative to the LCPS School Board in 2019.